Sarthak1970/Smart-Glasses/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
 Smart Glasses for the Visually Impaired are designed to assist people with visual impairments by using AI-powered features to interpret and describe their surroundings.
-The glasses use a combination of cameras, sensors, and audio feedback to relay important information to the user.
+The glasses use a combination of cameras, sensors, and display feedback to relay important information to the user.

 ## Features
 - **Object Detection**: Identifies objects in the environment and provides audio feedback to describe them.
 - **Text Recognition (OCR)**: Reads printed or handwritten text and converts it to speech.
 - **Navigation Assistance**: Alerts the user to obstacles and provides directions.
 - **Face Recognition**: Identifies known faces and notifies the user.
-- **Audio Feedback**: All information is delivered to the user through an integrated audio system.

 ## Installation
 1. **Clone the Repository**: